-When a TBLWT is executed, the three LSbs of the Table Pointer register (TBLPTR<2:0>) determine which of the 8 program memory holding registers is written to.
 When the timed write to program memory begins (via the WR bit), the 19 MSbs of the TBLPTR (TBLPTR<21:3>) determine which program memory block of 8 bytes is written to.
-For more detail, see Section 6.5 "Writing to Flash Program Memory".
+The Table Pointer register's three LSBs (TBLPTR<2:0>) are ignored.
+For more detail, see Section 7.5 "Writing to Flash Program Memory".